901 New York Avenue: Architecture and design

 The facade is of polished granite and precast concrete in two colors.
-An atrium three stories in height with 36 ft long arched steel trusses forms the lobby.
-The ceiling of the lobby consists of square decorative hollow beams and acrylic panels.
+An atrium three stories in height with 36 ft long arched steel trusses form the lobby.
+The lobby's ceiling consists of square decorative hollow beams and acrylic panels.

-Two very small parks exist on the triangular parcel of land, which are owned by the National Park Service.
-These open spaces were preserved, and overlaid with precast concrete pavers.
+Two tiny parks exist on the triangular parcel of land owned by the National Park Service.
+These open spaces were preserved and overlaid with precast concrete pavers.
 Benches were added to permit public seating.

 Clark Construction was the general contractor.
 Smislova, Kehnemui & Associates was the structural engineer, and Girard Engineering handled the mechanical engineering.
 Clark Interiors, a subsidiary of Clark Construction, and Davis Carter Scott designed the Finnegan offices (which are contained on floors five through 11).
 A grand staircase surrounded by a curved glass wall extends to all floors.
-Among the other building features constructed were a cafeteria, computer repair facility, data center, kitchen, mailroom, meeting rooms, offices, reception area, and videotaping facility.
+The other building features constructed were a cafeteria, computer repair facility, data center, kitchen, mailroom, meeting rooms, offices, reception area, and videotaping facility.

-Clark Interiors and SKB Architecture & Design designed the Goodwin Procter law offices, which extend from floors six through nine.
-The four floors are connected by a grand staircase manufactured by glass, stainless steel, stone, and wood.
-The wall alongside the staircase consists of decorative panels wrapped in fabric, wood trim, and stainless steel accents.
+Clark Interiors and SKB Architecture & Design designed the Goodwin Procter law offices extending from floors six through nine.
+The four floors are connected by a grand staircase manufactured of glass, stainless steel, stone, and wood.
+The wall alongside the staircase comprises decorative panels wrapped in fabric, wood trim, and stainless steel accents.

 Clark Interiors and Gensler (a Washington, D.C., design firm) also designed the offices of Boston Properties, which moved its D.C. offices into the building.
 The 27000 sqft space contains a reception area, conference rooms, and offices.
 The reception area floor is clad in stone, with carpeting in sections.

-The building has not been widely reviewed by critics.
+Critics have not widely reviewed the building.
 Hank Steuver, writing for The Washington Post, said the exterior exhibits "a sweep and charm".

 Ground floor and restaurant tenant

 One of its ground floor tenants won several awards during its 13 years of operation, ultimately closing in 2018.
-Acadiana was a 185-seat upscale restaurant which served Louisiana-and Cajun-style seafood.
+Acadiana was a 185-seat upscale restaurant that served Louisiana-and Cajun-style seafood.
 Esquire magazine called it one of the best new restaurants in the entire United States in 2006.
-Frommer's said of the restaurant, "The restaurant's high ceilings, ornate chandeliers, and oversize urns fit with the prevailing, over-the-top atmosphere.
+Frommer's said of the restaurant, "The restaurant's high ceilings, ornate chandeliers, and oversized urns fit with the prevailing, over-the-top atmosphere.
 This is New Orleans right here.
-New Orleanians say the cuisine's the real thing, starting with the biscuits, served with a pepper jelly and cream cheese condiment, continuing on to deviled eggs, charbroiled oysters, and crabmeat and artichoke gratin starters; and even further to jambalaya, étouffée, red snapper in an almondine sauce and barbecue shrimp.
+New Orleanians say the cuisine's the real thing, starting with the biscuits, served with a pepper jelly and cream cheese condiment, continuing to deviled eggs, charbroiled oysters, and crabmeat and artichoke gratin starters, and even further to jambalaya, étouffée, red snapper in an almondine sauce and barbecue shrimp.
 Service is excellent".